alphagov/govspeak-preview/app/assets/markdown/guide.md

 ###Answer summaries

-We no longer add this markdown to any new content.
+We no longer add this Markdown to any new content.
 (You may still come across it in the 'quick answer' format.)

     $!
 This is an answer summary. $!

-If you see this markdown, you can delete it.
+If you see this Markdown, you can delete it.

-*[PCSOs]: Police Community Support Officers
-*[PCSO]: Police Community Support Officer